 “Nasıl bir Dünya?
 Nasıl bir Türkiye?” with Akgün İlhan and Ferdi Akarsu

 "Nasıl bir Dünya?
-Nasıl bir Türkiye" with Akgün İlhan and Baran Alp Uncu
+Nasıl bir Türkiye?" with Akgün İlhan and Baran Alp Uncu

 Welcoming of the 2019/20 Mercator-IPC Fellows